Networking

 Your user account has

-permissions on the remote server.
+sudopermissions on the remote server.

 -